Guide to installation mechanisms along with CLI, NETCONF and gNMI examples.

-NETCONF is an Internet Engineering Task Force (IETF) protocol used for configuration and monitoring devices in the network.
-It can be used to “create, recover, update, and delete configurations of network devices”.NETCONF operations are overlaid on the Remote Procedure Call (RPC) layer and may be described in either XML or JSON.
+NETCONF is an Internet Engineering Task Force (IETF) protocol used to configure and monitor devices in the network.
+It can create, recover, update and delete configurations of network devices.

 - NETCONF (Network Configuration Protocol)